webhasan/eye-treament-self-test/README.md

 # Self Eye Test
-The application is designed using React JS to test eyes and identify potential diseases.
+The application is designed using React JS and TypeScript to test eyes and identify potential diseases.

 [Live Link →](https://drcameronmclintock.com.au/self-test/)